 Get Started with High School Skating

-To participate, skaters must be a member of U.S. Figure Skating and enrolled full-time in a high school.
-Home-schooled skaters are also eligible.
-There are no test requirements.
+To participate, skaters must be a member of U.S. Figure Skating or Learn to Skate USA, and enrolled full-time in a high school.
+Athletes may be enrolled in in-person, homeschooled, or virtual courses.
+All skating levels and abilities are welcome!

 At least two skaters are required to start a high school skating team.
 Skaters can represent their high school or a combination of several area schools.
 Before forming a team, students are recommended to get approval from their high school however, it is not required.
 To get started, log into Members Only to complete registration with U.S. Figure Skating.